 It was a concept ahead of its time.

 The Amazing Engine would only be published for about a year and would produce nine books in total (one system book and eight setting books): Amazing Engine System Guide (1993), Bughunters (1993), For Faerie, Queen, and Country (1993), Magitech (1993), The Galactos Barrier (1993), Kromosome (1994), Metamorphosis Alpha to Omega (1994), The Once and Future King (1994), and Tabloid!
 (1994).

 If we judge the Amazing Engine by its sales then the system was a tremendous failure for TSR Inc.; however, if we discuss the game not in terms of sales, but rather in terms of its success as a game that provides players with a fun and exciting experience, then what would be the result?

 That’s a difficult question as I’ve discovered few people who have actually played the system and developed enough of a relationship with the game to discuss it online.
 Now it could be argued that such a situation would point to the game being of poor quality but it is equally as likely that due to the game’s “player core” concept, and the time when it was published, that the game did not find a receptive audience within the role-playing enthusiast community which resulted in few people being familiar enough with the game to form a true opinion of it.
 The only solution then is to learn the system, explore a few of the setting books, and evaluate it under its own terms.
-Which is exactly what I will be doing over the course of the next few posts.
+Which is exactly what I will be doing.

 I hope you’ll join me then.